 Although the Philippine constitution requires mandatory, free public education, families are expected to cover other school expenses like supplies, uniforms, tuition fees, and other project fees, which puts a strain on already-tight finances.

 Public schools also are extremely overcrowded, with up to 50 kids per classroom.
 Many of the public schools that are sponsored kids attend provide classes in 2 shifts (from 6 a.m. to noon and noon to about 6 p.m.) to accommodate the overwhelming number of learners.

 Finally, 80% of the country’s public schools have no running water, 60% have no toilets, 50% have no electricity and 40% have no roofing, according to our agency staff.

 In the U.S., 13 years of education are the standard:

 Education is mandatory until age 16 (18 in some states).
 The government provides free public education through high school.
 In Arkansas, kids typically go to school from mid-August through mid-May.

 Because Children International partners with the school district in Little Rock, our sponsored children are typically enrolled in school.
 But impoverished children in Arkansas face other barriers to education:

 In Zambia, kids must complete 12 years of school, broken down as:

 The school year begins in January and consists of three terms.
 April, August and December are vacation months.

-Although 12 years of education is mandatory, poor children sometimes must drop out along the way to get jobs and help support their family.
+Primary school up to grade 7 is mandatory, and lower secondary school (grades 8-9) is considered to be a decent education by the government.
+But poor children sometimes must drop out along the way to get jobs and help support their family.
 After finishing junior secondary school, it’s common to see youth go off to work.
 The prevailing culture is that by this time, youth have completed a decent education.